ZEPL/zepl-documentation/docs/guide/emr_integration.md

 ZEPL also enables you to create a new EMR cluster through the ZEPL interface.
 > Note: It is assumed that in the process of the ZEPL deployment, the ZEPL user IAM role has the credentials to create EMR clusters.

-1. As the above, go to the "Resources" page on ZEPL and click on `Clusters` menu
+1. As the above, go to the `Resources` page on ZEPL and click on `Clusters` menu

-2. On the `Clusters` page, click on "Create new Cluster"
+2. On the `Clusters` page, click on `Create new Cluster`

 3. Select the `Launch new ZEPL managed EMR cluster` and click `Next`

-4. Give the cluster a name, give it an idle timeout (timeout where the cluster is shutdown), give it any additional configurations, select the Hardware configuration, and click "Create"
+4. Give the cluster a name, give it an idle timeout (timeout where the cluster is shutdown), give it any additional configurations, select the Hardware configuration, and click `Create`
 <img src="../../img/external_cluster_support/create_new_cluster.png" class="image-box big-img"/>

 5. Again, once created, go to any notebook and select the cluster you just created.